SolidHal/noisedeck/README.md

 !!figure out btrfld usb connection, how do you plug/unplug the btrfld?!!

-- figure out wiring for power delivery system
+- figure out wiring
+  - test hdmi solution
+  - solve display board location described below so that wiring can be finalized
+  - program usbc charge port

 - maybe reposition display board to be under trackpad?
   - capacitor conflicts with btrfld, can avoid moving the board if we can relocate the capacitor?
   - find new location for audio jack
   - maybe find new location for ethernet jack?

-- add slots for 20x5x2 magnets
- - print lcd enclosure, lower topcase
- - test magnets

 add connectors for strap/handles?